wpilibsuite/allwpilib/README.md

 The src/test directories under each subproject for C++ and Java contain test code that runs on GitHub Actions.
 When you submit code for review, it is tested by GitHub Actions' runners.
 If you add new functionality you should make sure to write tests for it so we don't break it in the future.

-The hal directory contains more C++ code meant to run on the roboRIO.
+The hal directory contains more C++ code meant to run on Systemcore.
 HAL is an acronym for "Hardware Abstraction Layer", and it interfaces with the robot controller to enable hardware interactions.
 The HAL is split into cpp, sim, and systemcore.
 The systemcore directory contains the WPILib code meant to run on your Systemcore.
-Sim is WPILib code meant to run on your computer, and shared is code shared between the two.
-Shared code must be platform-independent, since it will be compiled with both the ARM cross-compiler and whatever desktop compiler you are using (g++, msvc, etc...).
+Sim is WPILib code meant to run on your computer, and cpp is code shared between the two.
+Code in the cpp directory must be platform-independent, since it will be compiled with both the ARM cross-compiler and whatever desktop compiler you are using (g++, MSVC, etc...).

 The upstream_utils directory contains scripts for updating copies of thirdparty code in the repository.